A limited liability company is one of the most popular business entities for small businesses in California.

 Quick Summary

-- The largest drawback of operating a single-member LLC in California is the hefty franchise tax, which can be as high as $800.
+- The largest drawback of operating a single-member LLC in California is the hefty $800 franchise tax, and additional LLC fees on high income brackets.

 The Advantages of California Single-Member LLCs